YottaDB/YDBPosix/doc/ydbposix.rst

 **$&ydbposix.utimes(file,.errno)**: Updates the access and modification timestamps of a file.
 See ``man utimes`` for more information.

-posixtest.m contains examples of use of the low level ydbposix interfaces.
+_ydbposixtest.m contains examples of use of the low level ydbposix interfaces.

 -------------------------------------------------------------
-The %POSIX local variable
+The %ydbposix local variable
 -------------------------------------------------------------

-The ydbposix plugin uses the %POSIX local variable to store information pertaining to POSIX external calls.
-For example, a call to ``$&regsymval^%POSIX("REG_NOTBOL")`` that returns a numeric value also sets the node ``%POSIX("regmatch","REG_NOTBOL")`` to that value.
-Subsequent calls to ``$$regsymval^%POSIX("REG_NOTBOL")`` return the value stored in %POSIX rather than calling out the low level function.
-This means that KILLs or NEWs that remove the value in %POSIX, result in a call to the low level function, and SETs of values may cause inappropriate results from subsequent invocations.
+The ydbposix plugin uses the %ydbposix local variable to store information pertaining to POSIX external calls.
+For example, a call to ``$&regsymval^%ydbposix("REG_NOTBOL")`` that returns a numeric value also sets the node ``%ydbposix("regmatch","REG_NOTBOL")`` to that value.
+Subsequent calls to ``$$regsymval^%ydbposix("REG_NOTBOL")`` return the value stored in %ydbposix rather than calling out the low level function.
+This means that KILLs or NEWs that remove the value in %ydbposix, result in a call to the low level function, and SETs of values may cause inappropriate results from subsequent invocations.

-If your application already uses %POSIX for another purpose, you can edit _POSIX.m and replace all occurrences of %POSIX with another available local variable name.
+If your application already uses %ydbposix for another purpose, you can edit _ydbposix.m and replace all occurrences of %ydbposix with another available local variable name.

 -------------------------------------------------------------
 Memory Usage Considerations
 -------------------------------------------------------------

 When ``$&ydbposix.regcomp()`` is called to compile a regular expression, it allocates needed memory, and returns a descriptor to the compiled code.
 Until a subsequent call to ``$&ydbposix.regfree()`` with that descriptor, the memory is retained.
-The high level regmatch^%POSIX() entryref stores descriptors in %POSIX("regmatch",...) nodes.
+The high level regmatch^%ydbposix() entryref stores descriptors in %ydbposix("regmatch",...) nodes.
 If an application deletes or modifies these nodes prior to calling ``$&ydbposix.regfree()`` to release compiled regular expressions, that memory cannot be released during the life of the process.
-If your application uses scope management (using KILL and/or NEW) that adversely interacts with this, you should consider modifying _POSIX.m to free the cached compiled regular expression immediately after the call to ``$&ydbposix.regexec()``, or to store the descriptors in a global variable specific to the process, rather than in a local variable.
+If your application uses scope management (using KILL and/or NEW) that adversely interacts with this, you should consider modifying _ydbposix.m to free the cached compiled regular expression immediately after the call to ``$&ydbposix.regexec()``, or to store the descriptors in a global variable specific to the process, rather than in a local variable.

 -------------------------------------------------------------
 Error Handling
 -------------------------------------------------------------

-Entryrefs within ^%POSIX except the top one (calling which is not meaningful), raise errors but do not set their own error handlers with $ETRAP or $ZTRAP.
+Entryrefs within ^%ydbposix except the top one (calling which is not meaningful), raise errors but do not set their own error handlers with $ETRAP or $ZTRAP.
 Application code error handlers should deal with these errors.
 In particular, note that non-zero function return values from $&ydbposix functions result in ZCSTATUSRET errors.

-Look at the end of _POSIX.m for errors raised by entryrefs in %POSIX.
+Look at the end of _ydbposix.m for errors raised by entryrefs in %ydbposix.